Developer(s) – Crytek Frankfurt

 PEGI – 18

 Originally released as a launch title for the Xbox One, Ryse: Son of Rome was designed to showcase what the Xbox One was capable of at the earliest stage of its shelf life; however, in the long term, the most interesting thing about this game has been the history behind its development and beyond.
-Phil Spencer of Microsoft claimed that it certainly wouldn’t be compatible with the Kinect peripheral, which could potentially thrown many gamers for a loop, since not only was it originally meant to have been compatible, but it defeated the object of bundling the console with the sensor to begin with.
-After the development and release of the game, relations between Crytek and Microsoft soured, as a dispute over the ownership of the Ryse IP would lead to the cancellation of planned sequel.
-But in my opinion, I thin this was for the best, since I believe very little in the prospect of it turning into a prolific series of games, as I though very little of the game overall.
+Phil Spencer of Microsoft claimed that it certainly wouldn’t be compatible with the Kinect peripheral, which could potentially throw many gamers for a loop, since not only was it originally meant to have been compatible, but it defeated the object of bundling the console with the sensor, to begin with.
+After the development and release of the game, relations between Crytek and Microsoft soured, as a dispute over the ownership of the Ryse IP would lead to the cancellation of a planned sequel.
+But in my opinion, I think this was for the best since I believe very little in the prospect of it turning into a prolific series of games, as I thought very little of the game overall.